-- 4. Use the controls to search for users and manage user accounts: - To search for a specific user, enter a username in the Show users named box and click Update.

-TIP: You can use an asterisk () as a wildcard, where represents any number of zero or more characters.
+- 1. To search for a specific user, enter a username in the Show users named box and click Update. - Note: : You can use an asterisk () as a wildcard, where represents any number of zero or more characters.
 For example, to search for all usernames that contain the letters jo, enter jo.
 The search is case-sensitive.
-To display the entire list of accounts again, type or delete the field's contents and click Update.

-- To limit the number of users displayed on the page, enter a number in the Show N users box and click Update. - To edit the user account configuration, click the link in the Username column to display the Update Local User Account page. - To terminate the user session and delete the account, select the box next to the user account record and click Delete.
-Figure 256: User Accounts Table
+To display the entire list of accounts again, type or delete the field's contents and click Update. - 2.
+To limit the number of users displayed on the page, enter a number in the Show N users box and click Update. - 3.
+To edit the user account configuration, click the link in the Username column to display the Update Local User Account page. - 4.
+To terminate the user session and delete the account, select the box next to the user account record and click Delete.

+Figure 366 User Accounts Table

-The below figure shows the user account configuration page.
+Figure 367 shows the user account configuration page.
 You can use this page to modify the account settings, or to disable or quarantine the account.

-Figure 257: Update User Account Configuration Page
+Figure 367 Update User Account Configuration Page